MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgServicePrincipal.md

       - `[FieldId <String>]`: Id used to identity the field type.
 This is an internal id and possible values are param_1, param_2, param_userName, param_password.
       - `[Type <String>]`: Type of the credential.
 The values can be text, password.
   - `[PreferredSingleSignOnMode <String>]`: Specifies the single sign-on mode configured for this application.
 Azure AD uses the preferred single sign-on mode to launch the application from Microsoft 365 or the Azure AD My Apps.
 The supported values are password, saml, notSupported, and oidc.
   - `[PreferredTokenSigningKeyEndDateTime <DateTime?>]`: Specifies the expiration date of the keyCredential used for token signing, marked by preferredTokenSigningKeyThumbprint.
+Updating this attribute is not currentlysupported.
+For details, see ServicePrincipal property differences.
   - `[PreferredTokenSigningKeyThumbprint <String>]`: This property can be used on SAML applications (apps that have preferredSingleSignOnMode set to saml) to control which certificate is used to sign the SAML responses.
 For applications that are not SAML, do not write or otherwise rely on this property.
   - `[PublishedPermissionScopes <IMicrosoftGraphPermissionScope[]>]`: The delegated permissions exposed by the application.
 For more information see the oauth2PermissionScopes property on the application entity's api property.
 Not nullable.
 Note: This property is named oauth2PermissionScopes in v1.0.
     - `[AdminConsentDescription <String>]`: A description of the delegated permissions, intended to be read by an administrator granting the permission on behalf of all users.
 This text appears in tenant-wide admin consent experiences.